NB ~ A reminder to all entrants to download their FinishTime Passport from the Apple App Store or Google Play Store!

 Should you need assistance on the route - please call 084 124.

-Neighbouring farmers have opened up their land to allow the 35km route to pass through segments of their unblemished, private game farm where animals roam, further adding to the exclusivity of the event as these trails will not be publicly accessible outside of race day.
+Neighbouring farmers have opened up their land to allow the 35km & 50km routes to pass through segments of their unblemished, private game farm where animals roam, further adding to the exclusivity of the event as these trails will not be publicly accessible outside of race day.

-There will be 3 waterpoints conveniently placed along the routes, however, it is mandatory that runners doing the 35km, run with their own hydration packs and extra nutrition.
-We recommend that runners participating in the 21km do the same.
+There will be 4 waterpoints conveniently placed along the routes, however, it is mandatory that runners doing the 35km or 50km, run with their own hydration packs and extra nutrition.
+We strongly recommend that runners participating in the 21km do the same.

 CUT OFF TIMES